-Thanks to HGTV’s Fixer Upper, shiplap has been a talk of the (interior) town!
-This type of finish or design has been gaining popularity because of Fixer Upper’s Chip and Jojo’s fondness of using this style.
-If you love rustic charm (while you’re at it, check out our post “What is Rustic Decor?”) and subtle chic texture, you will surely fall in love with shiplap interior style.
-But what is shiplap anyways?
+Thanks to HGTV’s Fixer Upper, shiplap has been the talk of the (interior) town!
+This type of finish or design has been gaining popularity because of Fixer Upper’s Chip and Jojo’s fondness for using this style.
+If you love rustic charm (while you’re at it, check out our post “What is Rustic Decor?”) and subtle chic texture, you will surely fall in love with the shiplap interior style.
+But what is shiplap anyway?
 Read on to find out what shiplap is, and you can incorporate it into your home.

 What is Shiplap?

 Before shiplap became famous as an interior paneling design, it was first used as an exterior siding.
-According to House Contributor Matt Clawson, “Shiplap is sort of rustic, sort of raw and sort of looks like it should be installed outside rather than in.
-A shiplap board is milled with a halved groove called a rabbet, so the edges connect snugly together, one on top of the other, leaving a distinctive reveal line between boards.”
-Unlike the tongue and groove panelling where the boards/planks are closer together giving a tighter seal, it has a bit of space in between the boards creating a more pronounced line.
+According to House Contributor Matt Clawson, “Shiplap is sort of rustic, sort of raw, and sort of looks like it should be installed outside rather than in.
+A shiplap board is milled with a halved groove called a rabbet so the edges connect snugly together, one on top of the other, leaving a distinctive reveal line between boards.
+Unlike the tongue and groove paneling, where the boards/planks are closer together, giving a tighter seal, it has a bit of space in between the boards creating a more pronounced line.“